CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-download.md

 # Downloading folders and files
-You can download folders and individual files from SD Connect.
+You can download folders or individual files from SD Connect.

 ## Download folder
 1. Find correct folder from All folders tab.